 Professor Sabina Čehajić-Clancy is an Associate Professor and Dean of the Department of Political Science and International Relations at the Sarajevo School of Science and Technology in Bosnia-Herzegovina.
 She is a Social Psychologist and received her PhD from the University of Sussex in the UK.
 Her research focuses mainly on inter-group reconciliation and she has published numerous articles on the topic.

-Elizabeth Dartnall is a health policy specialist and has postgraduate degrees in Psychology and Medicine.
+Elizabeth Dartnall is a health policy specialist and has postgraduate degrees in Psychology and Science.
 She manages the day-to-day activities of the Sexual Violence Research Initiative (SVRI) in South Africa, and she was previously Senior Programme Manager for the African Medical and Research Foundation.
 An expert on sexual violence, she co-authored the South African Medical Council’s Ethical and Safety Recommendations for Research on the Perpetration of Sexual Violence (2012).
 Her research interests include vicarious trauma and the prevention of sexual violence.

 Professor Rosie Harding is a Professor of Law and Society at the University of Birmingham.
 She is an expert on mental capacity and she recently completed a British Academy Mid-Career Fellowship focused on understanding how carers of people with dementia experience the regulatory frameworks surrounding accessing help with and financial assistance for care.
 Her latest book, Duties to Care: Dementia, Relationality and Law, was published by Cambridge University Press in 2017.